Overview

 Hosted account pages are activated by default.
 If you deactivate them, you can reactivate them at any time.

-You can use the ForgeRock SDKs or APIs to create and host your own custom account pages.
+You can use the Ping SDKs or APIs to create and host your own custom account pages.
 If you do this, Ping Identity recommends that you deactivate the hosted account pages to ensure there is no risk of unauthorized access to end-user profile information by a malicious user.

-Hosted account pages can be deactivated independently from hosted journey pages. |
+Hosted account pages can be deactivated independently of hosted journey pages. |

 After deactivating the default end-user profile, you can still use the hosted end-user journey UI while denying unauthorized access to end-user profiles.
 Your customers manage only their own profiles or delegate administration using your application.